probablypenera007/ats-challenge/README.md

 2. **Reformats** the CV into a consistent, user-friendly layout (with clear headings, bold text, etc.).
 3. Displays the **updated CV** in a **rich text editor**, allowing the user to make final adjustments.
 4. Incorporates a **required** agentic AI component—where you decide how an AI agent can further aid the CV process or potentially enhance the next step in the recruitment pipeline.
+5. **AI-Powered CV Editing**: After initial review, let users provide input to further refine and format the CV using AI-driven suggestions.

 We’ll provide: